 This part of the syllabus includes India’s relationship with the world in several aspects such as:

-- India’s relation with neighboring countries and in the region
+India’s relation with neighbouring countries and in the region

 Sources to refer for International Relations Syllabus of UPSC

 IGNOU Political Science module (India and the World) – Click here